snowman-repos/book/project_managers/README.md

 ### Functional Specifications

 So far, you have a plan.
 You know exactly what needs to be done and achieved, who's going to do it, and rougly how long it's all going to take.

-what everyone on the production team needs to get started
+The final step is getting all the details down so that everyone has exactly what they need to get started.
+This generally comes in the form of a document or series of documents called the Functional Specification.
+This is the project blueprint that everyone can take away and then get to work.

+The specs should have sections tailored to providing detailed information to each of the production team roles, so will likely be different for each project and team.
+We'll cover those main sections shortly but for now let's take note of some important features of such a document.

 - shared language for tools and features
+- easy or complex
+- easily absorbable information
+-

+- information architecture
+- content guidelines
 - wireframes
+- feature list
+- performance budget

 - example func specs
-- feature list
-- information architecture
-- content guidelines

-kick off
+Now, you're ready to kick off the project.

 ## Comunication & Workflow